 - Ask around to see if anyone knows of a milk round in the area.
 If you have a local shop then that’s a good place to start.

-- Utilise social media by asking on local swap shops etc. I found our local Nigel’s Dairy in Carmarthen through a Facebook search.
+- Utilise social media by asking on local swap shops etc. I found our local deliverer of milk in glass bottles through a Facebook search.

 How to find farm fresh milk near me?